Caring for your brain health and mental well-being is just as important as looking after your physical health.

 Play: Schedule a social interaction each week: video chat with a distant friend, call your mom or join an online book club.

-OBI is encouraged with the provincial government’s recent announcements on developing and implementing a mental health strategy for Ontario – including the recognition given to the numerous community organizations we have on the ground, doing phenomenal outreach, education and advocacy work.
-We’re proud to support and collaborate with community groups, researchers, clinicians and companies, through our various programs and initiatives at OBI, to help bring lab to life.
+The Ontario Brain Institute proud to support and collaborate with community groups, researchers, clinicians and companies, through our various programs and initiatives at OBI, to help bring lab to life.

-While we are excited to share these guides and resources with you, they are not meant to replace urgent care.
+While we are very pleased to share these brain health tips with you, they are not meant to replace urgent care.
 If you are struggling with your health and require immediate support, call 911.
 You can also find a list of mental health outreach services available at https://www.ontario.ca/page/mental-health-services.

 Sleep: